dapr/proposals/templates/proposal.md

 ## Background

-This section is intented to provide the community with the reasoning behind this proposal -- why is this proposal being made?
+This section is intended to provide the community with the reasoning behind this proposal -- why is this proposal being made?
 What problem is it solving for users / developers / operators and how does it solve that for them?

 ## Related Items